 To edit an existing SLA rule:

-Click the Team Rules tab, and select the rule you wish to edit.
+Click the Shared rules tab, and select the rule you wish to edit.
 You can view all your SLA rules by clicking the Categories filter, and selecting SLA.

 Enter a name for your SLA rule (if creating a new rule).